ShaikMehraj/Data_preprocess/README.md

-To feed data to a model, it is convenient to use a __DataFrame__, which stores data in a tabular format and allows easy modification and manipulation in memory, avoiding the need to repeatedly import the file.
+To feed data to a model, it is convenient to use a __DataFrame__, which stores data in a tabular format and allows easy modification and manipulation in memory, eliminating the need to repeatedly import the file.

-For reading file the code below can be used :
+For reading file the code below can be used

 ```python
 df = pd.read_csv(file path)
 df = pd.read_excel(file path)
 ```

-Depending on file format ```pd.read_(file_type)``` can be changed, for further details related to file formats please refer to [IO tools](https://pandas.pydata.org/docs/user_guide/io.html)
+Depending on file format ```pd.read_(file_type)``` can be changed, for details related to file formats please refer to [IO tools](https://pandas.pydata.org/docs/user_guide/io.html)

 ```df.info()``` provides a summary of the DataFrame, including column names, their data types, the number of non-null values, and memory usage.